twolfson/twolfson.com/articles/startup-time-investing.md

 # Operational tasks vs Product tasks

 For any given company, there's a core set of operational tasks.
 Without these regularly occurring, the business would stop functioning.
-Here's an example for [Underdog.io][], a curated job candidate <-> company marketplace:
+Here's a historical example for [Underdog.io][], a curated job candidate <-> company marketplace:

 - Review new candidate applications
-- Send out weekly batch of new candidates to companies
+- Send out weekly email of new candidates to companies
 - Onboard accepted candidates
 - Ensure accepted candidates are enjoying experience
 - Sell to new companies